KPLR-TV: News operation

 In December 2008, KPLR moved production of its news programs to a temporary set in KTVI's Hampton studios as the Maryland Heights facility was being remodeled to accommodate both KPLR and KTVI's newscasts.
 On February 16, 2009, KPLR became the fourth St. Louis television station to begin broadcasting its local newscasts in high definition (one day after KTVI converted its newscasts to HD), broadcasting from a newly remodeled studio (which contained pieces from the KTVI's former "Studio B" set, along with a modernized news desk and a state-of-the-art weather center) that is located adjacent to the main news set now occupied by KTVI.
 Since KPLR and KTVI's news departments merged, there has been considerable sharing between the two stations in regards to news coverage, video footage and the use of reporters, although both outlets maintain their own primary on-air personalities (such as news and sports anchors) that only appear on one station.
 On April 6, 2009, KPLR debuted an hour-long midday newscast at noon on weekdays.
 This was followed on September 20, 2010, with the debut of an hour-long afternoon newscast at 4 p.m.
 On December 23, 2011, KPLR/KTVI opened a news bureau in the newly renovated Peabody Opera House in downtown St. Louis, to better serve the downtown and eastern portion of the St. Louis metropolitan area.

-On January 28, 2015, KTVI/KPLR introduced a new combined set with LED lighting, two video walls, and a new anchor desk.
+On January 28, 2015, both stations introduced a new combined set with LED lighting, two video walls, and a new anchor desk.
 Both stations now share the set but KPLR has a separate weather center.
 They also introduced new graphics and music package for both stations the same day.

+In mid-2019, both stations introduced The Power of Two: Midday, replacing Fox 2 News Midday and News 11 at Noon.
+The program is aired live at 11 a.m. on KTVI and KPLR.

+On January 30, 2020, both stations introduced a new graphics package and music package for each station.
+KPLR's simulcasts with KTVI uses the same music package, "Beyond", while KPLR-specific newscasts use "Inergy", both were created by Stephen Arnold Music.

+In spring 2020, both stations introduced The Power of Two at 6 am, which is simulcast on KTVI and KPLR.
+While branded for both stations, it is largely targeted towards the KTVI audience, as it is part of Fox 2 News in The Morning.

+In February 2021, both stations overhauled their set again with an expansion of the physical studio space with multiple venues and a larger video wall.
+KPLR no longer has a separate weather center, now just appearing on the same set as KTVI.

+In February 2025, KPLR-TV's newscasts were rebranded to come under KTVI's Fox 2 News branding.